 “Truly, I say to you, whoever does not receive the kingdom of God like a child shall not enter it.”
 Luke 18:17

-- How to better Invite and Welcome both stranger and friend (Hebrews 13:2)
+- Inviting and Welcoming both stranger and friend (Hebrews 13:2)

 - The simple truth about Creativity (Genesis 1:27)

 - Knowing how to Say ”Yes!”
 (2 Corinthians 1:17-20)

 - The many subtle ways we say “No” and what we miss (Matthew 8:19-22)